[This article was first published in August 2018 and has been updated and revised for 2024.]

 For a camera you can simply use your iPhone or Android device.
 Really.
 If you have, or want to buy, a "real" camera for video just keep in mind that you don't have to break the bank.
 A few hundred dollars is all you really need to spend.
 But, again, even a quality mobile phone can be used, if you want.

+A background that does not distract or overwhelm your subject is a basic consideration.
 Your lighting must be bright enough so that your subjects can be seen easily and clearly.
 While you don't need to invest in professional studio lighting, you should try to use available sunlight, either outdoors or indoors through windows, or good indoor lighting.

 Sound can be a bit challenging, especially outdoors, since many cameras, especially phones, only have built-in microphones that aren't always designed for video production.
 By planning your video shoot, and taking time to position your subjects well, you can minimize any audio issues.
 Simple narrated videos present less of a challenge, but any type of audio must be clear and of a decent volume.